antongolub/misc/packages/topoconfig/README.md

         id: check-artifact
         run: echo "::set-output name=exists::$([ -e "artifact.tar" ] && echo true || echo false)"
 ```
+As we can see, syntax complexity increases as the cost of declarativeness.
+It's still unclear how this problem can be mitigated.
+Perhaps new specialized formats will appear or more strict forms (schemas) of using existing ones will be introduced.

 ## The budget loss
-`::$([` is definitely not a _perfect_ solution. Сonfusing, fragile and overcomplicated for the most developers.
+Anyway, `::$([` is definitely not an _optimal_ solution. Сonfusing, fragile and overcomplicated for the most developers.
 For example, here is how Python Engineer was fighting against `kube.yaml`:
 ```text
 fix vault in kube yaml Jul 04	XS fix vault in kube yaml Jul 04	XS